GPA Calculator

 Uses a typical unweighted 4.0 scale.
 Percent bands vary by school.
 Weighted values cap at 5.0 and aren’t added to an F.

-Quick take: A GPA scale is the ruler schools use to turn grades into numbers.
-In the U.S., the most common is 0.0–4.0; some high schools also report a weighted GPA that can exceed 4.0 to reward Honors/AP/IB courses.
-International systems may use other maximums (e.g., 10.0).
-Schools can and do vary in how they map letters and weights, always check your school’s policy.
+Quick take: A GPA scale is the system schools use to convert your grades into a numerical score.
+In the U.S., the most common scale is 0.0–4.0, while some high schools also report a weighted GPA that can go above 4.0 to reflect Honors, AP, or IB courses.
+Other countries may use different maximums (such as a 10.0 scale).
+Because grading policies vary, always check how your school assigns GPA points and weights.

 Letter GradePercent Grade4.0 Scale